tomjanus/RobustFit/README.md

 dotnet pack -c Release -o ../../artifacts
 ```

-Alternatively, use the provided build script:
+Alternatively, use the provided build script (for Linux Only):

 ```bash
 ./build.sh